American game show winnings records

-A game show is a type of radio, television, or internet program in which contestants, television personalities or celebrities, sometimes as part of a team, play a game which involves answering trivia questions or solving puzzles, usually for prizes.
-Game shows are usually distinguishable from reality television competition shows, in which the competition consumes an entire season of episodes; in a game show, prizes can typically be won in a single match (in some cases, particularly in the ones that offer record-setting prizes, contestants can play multiple matches and accumulate a larger total).
+A game show is a type of radio, television, or streaming program in which contestants, television personalities or celebrities, sometimes as part of a team, play a game which involves answering trivia questions or solving puzzles, usually for prizes.
+In a game show, prizes can typically be won in a single match (in some cases, particularly in the ones that offer record-setting prizes, contestants can play multiple matches and accumulate a larger total), though the exact definition of a game show in the modern era is more broad compared to when game shows began in the early 20th century.
+Jeopardy! is a game show where contestants can continue to play on the show for an unlimited amount of time (as long as they keep winning) and Jeopardy! is, to date, the only trivia-based game show that allows contestants to make unlimited consecutive appearances.
+Game shows are usually distinguishable from reality television competition shows, in which the competition consumes an entire season of episodes, though some athletic-based shows are exceptions to this rule (see below for more information).

 Beginning with the first five-figure and six-figure game show jackpots in the mid-1950s, a succession of contestants on various quiz shows of the era each set records.
 Teddy Nadler of The $64,000 Challenge, the highest-scoring contestant of the 1950s era, was not surpassed until 1980, when Thom McKee won $312,700 on Tic-Tac-Dough.
 Between 1999 and 2001, during a brief boom in high-stakes game shows, the record was broken six times.
 Both the 1955–1958 and 1999–2001 eras of rapidly set and broken records were driven primarily by one-upmanship between the networks each trying to secure bragging rights and ratings by inflating their prize offerings, rather than the merits of the contestants themselves.
 American daytime television has historically had smaller prize budgets for game shows that air in that daypart.